 The First Collision: Vehicular Collision

 The first collision is when a vehicle collides with another object.
 This is could range from a tree to a gate, and another vehicle.
-When asking questions about how the accident occurred make sure to apply points from Newton’s Second Law (that the greater the mass of the object being accelerated, the greater the amount of force needed to accelerate the object).
+When asking questions about how the accident occurred to make sure to apply points from Newton’s Second Law (that the greater the mass of the object being accelerated, the greater the amount of force needed to accelerate the object).
 The force increases as the vehicle weight rises, but speed has a huge effect on the crashes force.

 Three clues give away how fast the vehicle was going when it hit impact.
 The first one is the posted speed limit in that area.
 Second, skid marks or other indications of attempts to slow the vehicle down before the accident.
-Lastly, how the vehicle looked after the car the accident.
+Lastly, how the vehicle looked after the car accident.
 Modern cars are designed to crush easily to absorb most of the kinetic energy before it reaches the individual inside.

 Property damage is always a major factor when insurance companies value a claim.
 It tells a major part of the story when evaluating how injured the persons inside the vehicle are.
 But other factors are at play as well, such as make and model of the vehicle, and whether the impacted vehicle has a trailer hitch, which can potentially increase the injury to the individual inside.